During drowning, the body is deprived of oxygen, which can damage organs, particularly the brain.

 In either case, the lungs cannot transfer oxygen to the blood.
 The decrease in the level of oxygen in the blood that results may lead to brain damage and death.

 Water in the lungs, in very large amounts, causes drowning immediately.
-Smaller amounts, particularly water that is contaminated by bacteria, algae, sand, dirt, chemicals, or vomit, can cause lung injury that is not apparent until hours after being removed from the water.
+Smaller amounts, particularly water that is contaminated by bacteria, algae, sand, dirt, chemicals, or vomit, can cause lung injury that is not apparent until hours after the person has been removed from the water.
 This problem is sometimes called secondary drowning.
 Lung injury tends to cause continuing oxygen deprivation.
 Freshwater in the lungs is absorbed into the bloodstream.

 Vocal cord spasm may develop only after a person is removed from the water.
 If so, it usually occurs within a few minutes.
 Because water does not enter the lungs, this condition is sometimes called dry drowning.